selimslab/selimslab.github.io/_NOTES/arts/poetry/ozymandias.md

 ---
 ---

 I met a traveller from an antique land,

-Who said—“Two vast and trunkless legs of stone
+Who said—"Two vast and trunkless legs of stone

 Stand in the desert. . . .
 Near them, on the sand,